Written by Chris Russell

 9th March, 2020

 HR Communication Tools for Crisis Management

-As companies begin to scramble to prepare their offices and employees for more remote work due to the Coronavirus outbreak it makes sense to review some tools and tactics to ensure your HR department can communicate clearly and effectively about what to do and expect going forward.
-Sure you could rely on email but times like this call for a more omni channel messaging effort.
+As companies begin to scramble to prepare their offices and employees for more remote work (aka work from home and WFH) due to the Coronavirus outbreak it makes sense to review some tools and tactics to ensure your HR department can communicate clearly and effectively about what to do and expect going forward.
+Sure, you could rely on email but times like this call for a more omni channel messaging effort.

 Alissa Penny, an HR consultant with A Better HR in Texas tells me that HR needs to concentrate on two things during a crisis, communicate loudly and often.
 She went on to say;

 “Loudly can mean a lot of different things for different industries, but it is essential that you are communicating your company’s stance on travel, internal policies (especially your sick/leave/PTO policies), and C-Suite messages using methods that will reach employees where they can hear you best.Maybe emails or flyers are best, maybe it’s team meetings, or maybe you have a remote workforce that would benefit from text communications.
 It’s most likely that a combination of the above will be the most effective.
 Communicating often should be a given.
 Employees want to know what’s going on – have things changed?
 What happens if a family member is affected?
 What critical things should I know? – communicating often helps reassure employees and reaffirms your company’s stance.”

 Communicate with Video, Email and Text